brettcs/dtrx/README.md

 > error handling when the output directory is not accessible by the current
 > user).
 To deal with this, there's an entrypoint script that switches user to a
 > non-root user, but that still has read/write access to the mounted host volume
-> (which is the cwd, intended for local developement work).
+> (which is the cwd, intended for local development work).
 This is required on
 > Linux, where it's nice to have the host+container UID+GUID matching, so any
 > changes to the mounted host volume have the same permissions set.
 >